-Mint has been known to sooth toothaches, ease digestive troubles and treat colic in children.
+Mint has been known to soothe toothaches, ease digestive troubles and treat colic in children.
 Mint tea can be made from fresh or dried leaves.
 This makes a tasty and refreshing after-dinner beverage to calm the stomach.

-Mint is a popular culinary herb most used in flavoring candies, teas and jellies.
+Mint is a popular culinary herb most used in flavoring candies, teas, and jellies.
 It’s one of the most vigorous growers in the garden but is also suited to container growing.

 While peppermint and spearmint are the most popular varieties, there are an amazing range of flavors being developed that are worth a try.
-Why not add a bit of apple, orange or chocolate peppermint to your garden this year?
+Why not add a bit of apple, orange, or chocolate peppermint to your garden this year?